 After the treatment, she gave us instructions to follow at home.
 Along with the medication, we had to massage him and make him do exercises, to train the muscles in his legs.

 Our next appointment was 17 March.
 We noticed a slight improvement, but Tommy’s situation was still not good.
 Dr Aharon, however, saw clear improvement over our previous visit.

-Two weeks later we made another appointment, in which we concluded that Tommy’s condition was constantly improving.
+Our next appointment was two weeks later.
+At that point we all could see that Tommy’s condition was continually improving.
 We agreed to get in touch again in July.

 Michel and Françoise